-MGMT366 - Theoretical Application Project in Managing Conflict and Change 3 Credits Available as hybrid only
+MGMT366 - Theoretical Application Project in Managing Conflict and Change

 This course applies the concepts, theories, and principles of contract administration to work-related situations.

 MGMT 405 Business Development and Contract Proposal

 This course introduces developing contract proposal with special emphasis on the federal government.
 Topics include types of contracts, qualifying bids for competitive advantages, RFP analysis, Competitive assessment, strategies how to improve the quality of proposals, Risk and opportunity assessment, Production, Post-bid follow-up, and RFP generation and bidder evaluation.